warrior1211421/Gaming-Techies/content/posts/best-motherboard-for-i7-4790k-top-5-lists-buying-guide.md

   - summary_award: "Best Motherboard for Overclocking "
     paragraphs:
       - paragraph: >-
-          For any best quality motherboard having a lot of features is not as important as it is to have more functional and useful ones.
+          For any best-quality motherboard, having many features is less important than having more functional and useful ones.
 This is because having a lot of features might not make a motherboard worth buying, but a motherboard with functional features can help you enjoy your PC usage time even better.

+          The BIOS is the most crucial component of every PC build.
+It provides an optimum power supply to all the hardware and also helps you boost the system performance.
+In this regard, Asus has always been the king of BIOS for advanced users.

+          The Z97 motherboard comes with the latest BIOS that supports all operating systems.
+You won't face the instability issues as many users did with the MSI G45 motherboard.
+Moreover, the BIOS provides better Dram overclocking stability while keeping the system temperature within safe limits.

-          This motherboard is also one of those that come with limited but highly appreciating features.
-Here are some of its most amazing and powerful featuresthat will definitely get you impressed.
+          This motherboard is also one of those with limited but highly appreciating features.
+Here are some of its most amazing and powerful features that will impress you.

-          The features with which this **great-quality motherboard** comes have an ever-lasting and fascinating effect on every user even when they use it for the very first time.
-They don’t regret buying it for their personal use and prefer to buy it every time when they would ever need it in future.
+          The features with which this great-quality motherboard comes have an ever-lasting and fascinating effect on every user even when they use it for the very first time.
+They don’t regret buying it for their personal use and prefer to buy it whenever they would ever need it in the future.

-          Foremost, this motherboard comes with a 5-way optimization that comes along with the **[dual intelligent processors 5](https://www.asus.com/au/support/FAQ/1012153/)**.
-These processors make the motherboard even more compatible and worthy of introducing amazing sped to your system and make it capable of handling a wide range of daily heavy-duty tasks with greater efficiency.
+          Foremost, this motherboard comes with a 5-way optimization and the **[dual intelligent processors 5](https://www.asus.com/au/support/FAQ/1012153/).** These processors make the motherboard even more compatible and worthy of introducing amazing sped to your system and make it capable of handling a wide range of daily heavy-duty tasks with greater efficiency.

-          If you want your system to be highly efficient and work at the fastest speed, then installing this motherboard is a must thing.
-It comes with premium-quality SATA Express and M.2 that are capable of supporting a maximum of up to 10Gb/s data transfer.
+          If you want your system to be highly efficient and work at the fastest speed, installing this motherboard is necessary.
+It comes with premium-quality SATA Express and M.2 capable of supporting a maximum of up to 10Gb/s data transfer.

-          This can help you complete your tasks even faster and let you have a more peaceful and satisfying time when you are using your device for some important purpose.
+          This can help you complete your tasks even faster and have a more peaceful and satisfying time using your device for some important purpose.

-          When you are using your device for gaming purposes, this motherboard can make the game even faster and better.
+          When using your device for gaming purposes, this motherboard can make the game even faster and better

-          A faster and better gaming experience is all a gamer crave, and this desire is highly taken care of while manufacturing this **all-rounder motherboard**.
-This faster game service is provided to you by the Turbo app that accompanies the board.
+          A faster and better gaming experience is all a gamer crave, and this desire is highly taken care of while manufacturing this all-rounder motherboard.
+The Turbo app provides this faster game service is provided to you by the Turbo app that accompanies the board.

           Moreover, this motherboard comes with the ability to provide you with flawless audio that helps you feel more like being physically in the game.
-Better the audio for your game, better you will be able to showcase your skills.
+Better the audio for your game, the better you will showcase your skills.

-          Installing this motherboard is extremely easy as it is accompanied by an easy to the red user manual that has all the instructions for its installation as well as usage.
+          Installing this motherboard is extremely easy as an easy-to-read user manual accompanies it with all the instructions for its installation and usage.

-          With all these features in a motherboard, you will definitely feel better at the time when you are using your build.
+          With all these features in a motherboard, you will feel better when using your build.
 Its advanced features provide your system with even better performance and never let you regret the choice of purchase that you have made for it.
     pros:
       - pro: Easy to install
       - pro: Easy-to-read user manual